eclipse-iceoryx/iceoryx/tools/docker/README.md

 # Building the iceoryx Docker Image

-To create and run a Docker image with the built iceoryx libraries and examples from your current sources, run the following script from the root of the repositoryx: `./tools/docker/build_and_run.sh`.
-Alternatively, the script can also be run from `./tools/docker`.
+To create a Docker image with the built iceoryx libraries and examples from your current sources, run the following script from the root of the repository: `./tools/docker/build_roudi_docker.sh`.

-For the rest of this text, for brevity, we assume `./tools/docker` is the current directory.

-After the Docker image is built and tagged, a corresponding container is immediately launched and RouDi is automatically started.
-You can then connect additional shell sessions to the container to run any other applications you wish.
+After the Docker image is built, you can run it in interactive mode then use one of the below options to connect to it and run the example applications.

 # Running an iceoryx Docker container